Big-Nick/CS116Final/README.md

 SPORT, 8, 1, 0, 0
 MINI_VAN, 10, 1, 0, 0
 The first information is the VehicleType, the second is the acceleration of the vehicle, the third is the time run (for the purpose of calculating velocity and distance if requested) , the fourth is the initial velocity and the last number is the initial distance.
-Notice that the class VehicleA and an extra enum class called ShapeTypes are provided on eth web site, therfor eyou don’t have to produce your own code for those two classes.
+Notice that the class VehicleA and an extra enum class called ShapeTypes are provided on eth web site, therfor eyou donï¿½t have to produce your own code for those two classes.
 Customer Information:
 Customer Types are: A, B, C, D, E. and they are enumerated in an enumeration class.
 A customer object should have the first name, the last name, and the lottery number held by the customer as attributes as a minimum besides other attributes that you may want to include.